Menu

 These are a Few of My Favorite Things - Gear Guide

-Here at the Boundless Journeys home office in Stowe, Vermont, we often get questions from guests about what to pack, how to pack, and what we always bring for our own travel adventures.
+Here at the Boundless Journeys home office in Stowe, Vermont, we often get questions from guests on our hiking tours about what to pack, how to pack, and what we always bring for our own travel adventures.
 While every trip is different, here is a quick guide to some gear favorites.
-(Please note we have not had been paid… Read More »
+(Please note we have… Read More »

 Scotland landscape with ocean